How to Make Jugo Verde (BEST Mexican Green Juice)

-Jugo Verde is a blended Mexican green juice loaded with an assortment of fresh fruits and vegetables.
-This nutritious elixir promotes better health, vibrant skin, and overall energy.
+Jugo verde is a blended Mexican green juice loaded with an assortment of mostly green fruits and vegetables.
+This nutritious elixir promotes better health, vibrant skin, and overall energy and is one of my favorite Mexican drink recipes.

 jugo verde mexicano, Mexican green juice, green machine